top of page

 Our Team

-As a result of our passion for forest school (recognising the wellbeing and educational role it can offer) we have set up as a community Interest Company to access funding.
-Wilder Life Wellbeing CIC is based primarily within the grounds of Herstmonceux Castle, however, we also offer outreach work at other community locations as required.
-As well as offering forest school to local schools, we are keen to broaden access for local community groups, mental health projects and services for families and young people.
+As a result of our passion for forest school (recognising the wellbeing and educational role it can offer) we have set up as a Community Interest Company to access funding.
+Wilder Life Wellbeing CIC is based between two woodland settings in Herstmonceux.
+These are Wartling Woods and the grounds of Herstmonceux Castle.
+As well as offering forest school to local schools, we are keen to broaden access for local people who have additional needs and/or mental or physical health needs.
+We work with children, young people and adults.

 Helen Stringfellow Photo.jpeg